Download als PDF:English version oder Deutsche Version

 His research focuses are Internet and Information Security and the domains of digital education and telemedicine.
 In the field of innovation research he works on various aspects of the Stanford innovation method “Design Thinking.”
 His earlier research work concentrated on the theoretical foundation of computer science in the areas of complexity theory and efficient OBDD-based algorithms and data structures.

 Christoph Meinel teaches courses in HPI's Bachelor and Master’s programs on Digital Engineering and at the HPI School of Design Thinking.
 On the platform openHPI he offers various MOOCs about Internet (e.g. 50 Jahre Internet) and Cybersecurity (e.g. Tatort Internet).
-He had successfully supervised and supervises numerous doctoral candidates.
+He has successfully supervised and supervises numerous doctoral candidates.
 At the Departments of Computer Sciences at the Beijing and Dalian Universities of Technology he has the position of honorary professor.
-He is a guest professor at Shanghai University, and a concurrend professor at the Nanjing university.
+He is a guest professor at Shanghai University, and a concurrent professor at Nanjing University.
 Christoph Meinel was a senior research fellow at the Interdisciplinary Centre for Security, Reliability and Trust (SnT) at the University of Luxembourg.

 Christoph Meinel is author/co-author of 25 books and anthologies, as well as editor of various conference proceedings.
 More than 600 of his papers have been published in high-profile scientific journals and at international conferences.
 With his team he developed the MOOC platform openHPI, which is also used by SAP (openSAP) and WHO (openWHO).
 Meanwhile there are more than 10 million learner enrollments on these platforms.
-Under his leadership the national platform HPI Schul-Cloud ist developed for German schools, supported by the federal ministry for research and education.
+Under his leadership, the national platform HPI Schul-Cloud wasdeveloped for German schools, supported by the federal ministry for research and education.
 He was the founder and editor-in-chief (1994-2017) of “ECCC – Electronic Colloquium on Computational Complexity”, and is the editor-in-chief of “ECDTR – Electronic Colloquium on Design Thinking Research,” the “Digitalblog” and the tele-TASK lecture archive.